Neraud/home-server/docs/High_availability.md

 Traffic is not load balanced between the 3 NGinx instances.

-It could easily be added.
-However, using a single active NGinx instance allows for a more effective fail2ban filtering.
-If an IP tries to scan or brute force access to the cluster, fail2ban add an iptables rule to deny this IP.
-Using 3 hosts means that each instance will have its own fail2ban counters and its own iptables rules.
-It will allow for more tries before denying the IP.

 ## Applications

 Finally on the applications side, it's a bit more hit-and-miss.
 But mostly miss.